After thyroid cancer diagnosis, survivor reprioritizes his health

-At MD Anderson, his doctor conducted a biopsy and gave Vartkes the news: he had stage IV anaplastic carcinoma of the thyroid.
-The rare, invasive thyroid cancer is characterized by rapid growth.
-Its invasion into surrounding tissues typically makes surgery a non-viable treatment.
+At MD Anderson, his doctor conducted a biopsy and gave Vartkes the news: he had a rare, invasive thyroid cancer characterized by rapid growth.
+Its invasion into surrounding tissues typically made surgery a non-viable treatment.

 But Vartkes didn’t take the news as a death sentence, and neither did his medical team.
-They started him on a month-long regimen of daily radiation therapy, along with six months of intravenous chemotherapy treatments of adriamycin and cisplatin.
+They started him on what was at the time the standard treatment for this type of cancer -- a month-long regimen of daily radiation therapy and six months of chemotherapy.

 Vartkes dealt with side effects that included weight loss and nausea, but was back at work within three months.
 By November 1987, the tumor had shrunk, and a biopsy showed no signs of cancer.
 “A family friend saw me and said, ‘It’s so good to see you alive,’” Vartkes says.
 “Doctors called me the ‘miracle man.’
 I think everybody was more worried than I was.
 I always knew I was going to be fine.”